issacb2/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_access_matrix.md

 These are files contributed by data submitters that are the input for our harmonization workflows.
 These files are not made available in the GDC Data Portal.
 Technically, this refers to any file node in the GDC Data Dictionary that has the flags `Submittable` = `TRUE` and `Downloadable` = `FALSE`.

 ###Raw Distributable Files
 These are files that are contributed by data submitters but are then directly shared with the community on the GDC  Data Portal.
-This includes files like clinical and biospecimen supplements and slide images files.
+This includes files like clinical and biospecimen supplements and slide image files.
 Technically, this refers to any file node in the GDC Data Dictionary that has the flags `Submittable` = `TRUE` and `Downloadable` = `TRUE`.

 ## Types of Users